Background pattern

 • Consult your doctor, pharmacist, or nurse before starting to use this medication.

-• If you have an undiagnosed red eye, do not use this medication.
+• If you have a red eye that has not been diagnosed, do not use this medication.

-• If you have a viral eye infection (herpes), use this medication only if the infection is being treated with antiviral treatment and requires close monitoring of your eyes.
+• If you have a viral eye infection (herpes), use this medication only if the infection is being treated with anti-infectious treatment and close monitoring of your eyes is required.

-• If you have a disease that causes thinning of the outer part of your eye (cornea and sclera), there may be an increased risk of perforation due to the use of topical corticosteroids applied to the eye.
+• If you have a disease that causes thinning of the outer part of your eye (cornea and sclera), there may be a higher risk of perforation due to the use of topical corticosteroids applied to the eye.

 • If you have been using a corticosteroid medication for a long time and have an eye wound (corneal ulcer), a fungal infection may be suspected.

-• During treatment, close and regular monitoring of your eyes is required.
-The prolonged use of corticosteroids has shown to cause an increase in intraocular pressure and the onset of glaucoma, especially in patients who already suffer from high intraocular pressure or who are at risk of developing such a condition with local steroid treatment (see Possible side effects) and cause opacity of the lens in your eye (cataract), particularly in children and in the elderly population.
+• During your treatment, close and regular monitoring of your eyes is required.
+Prolonged use of corticosteroids has been shown to cause increased pressure inside the eye and the onset of glaucoma, especially in patients who already suffer from high intraocular pressure or are at risk of developing such a condition with local steroid treatment (see Possible side effects) and cause lens opacity in your eye (cataract), particularly in children and the elderly population.

 • The use of corticosteroids can cause opportunistic eye infections.
-In addition, topical ocular corticosteroids can promote, worsen, or mask signs and symptoms of opportunistic eye infections.
+Additionally, topical ocular corticosteroids can promote, exacerbate, or mask signs and symptoms of opportunistic eye infections.

-• Avoid using contact lenses during treatment with this medication.
+• You should avoid wearing contact lenses during treatment with this medication.

 • Contact your doctor if you experience blurred vision or other visual disturbances.